Note that concerts this season will be at

 Tickets

-Tickets will be offered for a suggested donation of $30, or $20 for seniors and students.
+Tickets are offered for a suggested donation of $30, or $20 for seniors and students.
 Tickets may be purchased at the door on the day of the concert or at our online store using the “Buy Tickets” buttons when available below.
-Our online store now offers a discounted season ticket and will soon offer 20% off purchases of six or more tickets.
+Our online store offers discounts when buying six or more individual concert tickets and for season tickets:

 Please Note

-- On-line orders will close at least 12-hours before the concert starts.
+- On-line orders will close at least three hours before the concert starts.

 - Please have a copy of your receipt/confirmation email available for viewing at the box office.